Attention Deficit Hyperactivity Disorder (ADHD) in Teens Facts

 - Attention deficit hyperactivity disorder (ADHD) is a behavior disorder that is characterized by hyperactivity or restlessness, impulsivity, and/or distractibility that interfere with the person's life in some way.

-- ADHD is quite common, affecting millions of teens.
+- ADHD is common, affecting millions of teens.

-- While there is no single cause of ADHD, there are many factors that increase the risk of developing this disorder.
+- While there is no single cause of ADHD, there are many factors that increase the risk of developing the disorder.

 - There can be some differences between teenage boys and girls in their symptoms of ADHD.

 - If a medical or mental-health professional suspects that a teen has ADHD, he or she will likely undergo an extensive medical interview and physical examination.

 - Treatment of ADHD usually involves some combination of organizational and/or educational changes, psychotherapy, and/or medication.

 - It is important for the ADHD teen and his or her family to work closely with the prescribing doctor to decide whether treatment with medications is an appropriate intervention.
 Monitoring for effectiveness and potential side effects of medications is also essential.

 - There are many possible complications associated with ADHD, particularly if it remains untreated.